About

 Chinasa T. Okolo

 Chinasa T. Okolo is a fellow in the Center for Technology Innovation in the Governance Studies program at Brookings and a recent computer science Ph.D. graduate from Cornell University.
-Her research examines how African governments can facilitate effective AI and data governance, investigates the socioeconomic impact of data work in the Majority World, and analyzes datafication and algorithmic marginalization in Africa.
+Her research examines how African governments can effectuate robust AI and data governance, investigates the geopolitical impacts of AI in the Majority World, and analyzes datafication and algorithmic marginalization in Africa.

-Okolo has been recognized as one of the world’s most influential people in AI by TIME, honored in the inaugural Forbes “30 Under 30” AI list, and named one of 100 Brilliant Women in AI Ethics™.
-She also contributes to a number of global efforts on AI governance.
-Okolo serves as a consulting expert with the African Union, contributing to the development of the AU-AI Continental Strategy for Africa, an expert contributing writer to the International Scientific Report on the Safety of Advanced AI, and is a drafting member of the Nigerian Federal Government’s National AI Strategy.
+Okolo has been recognized as one of the world’s most influential people in AI by TIME, honored in the inaugural Forbes 30 Under 30 AI list, and named one of 100 Brilliant Women in AI Ethics™.
+She frequently contributes to numerous global efforts on AI governance, where she has served as a consulting expert on the African Union AU-AI Continental Strategy, an expert contributing writer to the International AI Safety Report, and a drafting member of the Nigerian Federal Government’s National AI Strategy.

-Okolo’s research has been published at top-tier venues in HCI and sociotechnical computing, including the Association for Computing Machinery’s (ACM) CHI, CSCW, COMPASS, and EAAMO conferences.
-Her work has been supported by funding from the Social Science Research Council, The National GEM Consortium, Oracle Corporation, the North American Network Operators’ Group (NANOG), the National Science Foundation (NSF), and Google and covered in venues like VICE, Bloomberg, Newsweek, The Washington Post, and VentureBeat, amongst others.
-She has also been featured in TechCrunch and provided commentary to leading outlets such as the MIT Technology Review, New York Times, VICE, Scientific American, Fast Company, Voice of America, Rest of World, and Devex.
+Okolo’s research has been published at top-tier venues in HCI and sociotechnical computing, including the Association for Computing Machinery’s (ACM) CHI, CSCW, COMPASS, EAAMO, and FAccT conferences.
+Her work has been supported by funding from the Social Science Research Council, MacArthur Foundation, McGovern Foundation, Kapor Center, National GEM Consortium, Oracle Corporation, the North American Network Operators’ Group (NANOG), the National Science Foundation (NSF), and Google and covered in venues like VICE, Bloomberg, Newsweek, The Washington Post, and VentureBeat, amongst others.
+She has also been featured in TechCrunch and provided commentary to leading outlets such as NPR, MIT Technology Review, the New York Times, VICE, Scientific American, Fast Company, Voice of America, Rest of World, and Devex.

-Okolo holds a B.A. in computer science from Pomona College, a M.S. in computer science from Cornell University, and a Ph.D. in computer science from Cornell University.
-In addition to her work at Brookings, she is the editor-in-chief of ACM SIGCAS Computers and Society and serves as an ethics and policy advisor to the Equiano Institute, a research lab focused on steering safe and trustworthy AI in Africa.
-Okolo also participates in the IEEE Standards Association working group on algorithmic bias and is a member of the ACM U.S. Technology Policy Committee.
+Okolo holds a B.A. in computer science from Pomona College, an M.S. in computer science from Cornell University, and a Ph.D. in computer science from Cornell University.
+In addition to her work at Brookings, she is the editor-in-chief of ACM SIGCAS Computers and Society, a Scientific Advisory Committee member of the Global Index on Responsible AI, and an inaugural member of the Partnership on AI’s SAIGE Council.
+Okolo also participates in the IEEE Standards Association working group on algorithmic bias and is a member of the ACM US Technology Policy Committee.

 • Education